Resource management in Azure SQL Database

 cpu_percent), and total CPU consumption by user workloads and internal processes (

-When total CPU consumption is high, mitigation options are the same as noted earlier and include service objective increase and/or user workload optimization.
+When total CPU consumption is high, mitigation options are the same as noted in the Compute CPU section, and include service objective increase and/or user workload optimization.

-To enforce resource limits, Azure SQL Database uses a resource governance implementation that is based on SQL Server Resource Governor, modified and extended to run in Azure SQL Database.
+To enforce resource limits, Azure SQL Database uses a resource governance implementation that is based on SQL Server Resource Governor, modified and extended to run in the cloud.
 In SQL Database, multiple resource pools and workload groups, with resource limits set at both pool and group levels, provide a balanced Database-as-a-Service.
 User workload and internal workloads are classified into separate resource pools and workload groups.
 User workload on the primary and readable secondary replicas, including geo-replicas, is classified into the

 SloSharedPool1 resource pool and

-In addition to using Resource Governor to govern resources within the SQL process, Azure SQL Database also uses Windows Job Objects for process level resource governance, and Windows File Server Resource Manager (FSRM) for storage quota management.
+In addition to using Resource Governor to govern resources within the database engine, Azure SQL Database also uses Windows Job Objects for process level resource governance, and Windows File Server Resource Manager (FSRM) for storage quota management.

 Data IO governance